SchweizerischeBundesbahnen/netzgrafik-editor-frontend/CONTRIBUTING.md

 # Contributing
-> **Note:** This is a template for Contributing.md.
-Please make necessary changes in the links and content and modify the template as per your needs.

 We appreciate all kinds of contributions.
 The following is a set of guidelines for contributing to this repository on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.